B4PT0R/StreamPy/Help.md

 Usage is pretty straightforward.
 Just type your python commands/scripts in the input cell and click "Run" to get the results.

-The main feature of StreamPy is that you can use Streamlit commands as you would normaly do in a Streamlit script.
+The main feature of StreamPy is the possibility to run Streamlit commands in the input cell as you would normaly do in a Streamlit script.
 The widgets will be outputted dynamicaly in the interactive console queue.

 No need to import streamlit, the 'st' prefix preloaded in the console namespace is a special helper object that will take care of dealing with Streamlit calls adequately.
 Beware that importing streamlit as 'st' would overwrite this object and break the app's functionality.